I Rewatched 'Love Actually' 15 Years After Its Release & We Should Definitely Leave It In The Past

-Love Actually turned 15 this year, so while I appreciate this review is a little tardy, I was curious to see if it had aged better than I have.
+Love Actually is now 19 years old, so while I appreciate this review is a little tardy, it's better late than never and I was curious to see if the film had aged better than I have.

 On occasion, rewatching a 'classic' with fresh eyes can be elucidating (although my advice is to leave the DVDs of Pretty Woman and The Notebook to languish in the bargain bin at WH Smith along with Davina’s Toned in 10).
 In this case, the second viewing (alone in bed with a bowl of tiramisu and the electric blanket cranked up to 'gates of hell') was most revealing because guess what?
 Love Actually isn’t about love at all.

-I thought about treading with caution here because the movie is a British 'festive favourite', cherished by many as a feelgood Christmas classic to watch in front of the fire.
+I thought about treading with caution here because the movie is a British 'festive favourite,' cherished by many as a feel-good Christmas classic to watch in front of the fire.
 But I decided against it, because Love Actually doesn’t deserve our affection.
 It’s a spiritless and insincere salmagundi that deserves to be in the compost bin with your leftover Brussels sprouts.

 The movie begins with an aphoristic amble from a pre-Hacked Off Hugh Grant.
 "Love is not dignified or newsworthy but if you look for it, love actually is all around," he narrates as Marti Pellow flings a cushion at the telly and calls his agent.
 As Hugh sermonises, we watch 'normal people' arrive at Heathrow airport greeted by warm embraces from loved ones, eyes half full of happy tears.
 And they should cry, because wasn’t freedom of movement in 2003 grand!